On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Conclusion

+In the present work, the Couselo-González-Markov-Nechaev hypothesis is proved for the case $q = 26$, i.e., a full recursive $[4,2,3]_q$-code, or equivalently a recursively differentiable quasigroup of order $q$, is constructed.
+To this end, methods for constructing recursive MDS codes and recursively differentiable quasigroups by means of perfect cyclic Mendelsohn designs were introduced.

+The two remaining cases of the hypothesis, $q = 14$ and $q = 18$, can potentially be solved by adapting the methods used in the theory of perfect cyclic Mendelsohn designs, because recursively differentiable quasigroups admit a wider class of cyclic decompositions than just Mendelsohn designs, and applying similar methods to these decompositions may yield an even broader class of constructions than those obtained in this paper.
+At the same time, these cases may also be resolved by other classes of methods, in particular those used previously.

-\textit{Acknowledgments:} The author is sincerely grateful to Viktor Markov for introducing him to the problem at the time, as well as his attentive engagement with the results that inspired the present paper.
-He also expresses his profound gratitude to Aleksei Kanel-Belov for helpful discussions on the matter.
+\textbf{Acknowledgments:} The author is sincerely grateful to Viktor Timofeyevich Markov for introducing him to the problem at the time, as well as his attentive engagement with the results that inspired the present paper.
+The main results of this paper were obtained in 2015 and remained unpublished for a long time.
+We also note that Figure 1 was drawn by Victor Timofeyevich Markov as a visualization of a construction sent to him by the author.
+He also expresses his profound gratitude to Aleksei Yakovlevich Kanel-Belov for helpful discussions on the matter.